ErickKramer/ripvcs/README.md

 Flags:
-  -d, --depth-recursive int   Regulates how many levels the recursive dependencies would be cloned. (default -1) -f, --force                 Force overwriting existing repositories -h, --help                  help for import
+  -d, --depth-recursive int   Regulates how many levels the recursive dependencies would be cloned. (default -1) -x, --exclude strings       List of files or directories to exclude -f, --force                 Force overwriting existing repositories -h, --help                  help for import
   -i, --input .repos          Path to input .repos file